 Teams are limited to 5 runs in any half inning.
 However, if in achieving the 5 maximum runs allowed per half inning, an over-the-fence home run is hit with men on base that results in more than 5 total runs, all of the runs will score and be counted.
 This rule will apply to all innings except the 8th and 9th innings.
 During these innings, each team may score as many runs as possible.
+Exception: If the umpires declare the last inning of play due to the 3 hour time limit being reached and the last inning is prior to the 8th inning, the last inning shall not be subject to the 5 run limit.
+This shall be enforced at the time of the umpires notification thus it is possible that only the bottom half of the last inning not be subject to the maximum run limit.
 Note: There is no mercy rule being used in the 60+ division.